-Agricultural commodities The proportion of this commodity produced in areas with water stress is known The proportion of this commodity sourced from areas with water stress is known Please explain Tobacco Not applicable Yes We do not grow tobacco; we source it as raw material to manufacture our products.
+commodities of this commodity produced in areas with water proportion of this Please explain Tobacco Not applicable We do not grow tobacco; we source it as raw material to manufacture our products.
 To identify water stressed areas we use the WRI Aqueduct tool and we calculate the tobacco volume grown in the areas with an overall physical water risk scoring above 3.
-We replicate the global assessment at the local level with specific field visits to validate the methodology on the ground with the help

-of a technical advisor.
-After rolling out the

-assessment in eight geographies in 2018,

-we extended the scope of the assessment in

-2019 to Canada, India, Mexico,

-Mozambique, North Macedonia, Philippines

-and Turkey.
-This has allowed us to further

-improve our knowledge about local

-conditions faced by farmers and suppliers in

-the tobacco growing areas where they

-operate.
-Studies will continue through 2020

-to further understand local risks including

-water stress risk and build best practices.

-In 2017-2018, we conducted a water

-footprint study showing that 53% is due to

-our agricultural supply chain, 41% to other

-direct materials supply chain, and 6% to our

-manufacturing processes (offices and

-warehouses excluded).
-In 2017, water

-baseline studies were conducted in 60

-different tobacco growing areas,

-representing 90% of our tobacco leaf

-purchases and we aggregate the data in a

-baseline database to analyse our tobacco

-leaf water footprint.
-In 2019 we have

-continued the monitoring effort on our

-consolidated 140 tobacco growing areas

-covering the entire global scope of our

-tobacco supply chain.
+We also replicate the global assessment at the local level with specific field visits (local risk assessments) to validate the methodology on the ground with the help of a technical advisor.
+Progress on local risk assessments has included 15 locations between 2018 and 2019, and in 2020 we assessed 8 new Tobacco Growing Areas (TGAs) including one in Indonesia, Spain, Pakistan, and Italy and two TGAs in both China and Brazil.
+In 2020 we have redefined our TGAs with the help of spatial analyses, but we have continued analysing risk through the WRI Aqueduct tool and extending our local risk assessments.
+Our target is to complete a local risk assessment in 100% of our TGAs by the end of 2025.
+Each of these risk assessments has allowed us to further improve our knowledge about local conditions faced by farmers and suppliers in the tobacco growing areas where they operate.
+Studies will continue through 2021 to further understand local risks including water stress risk and build best practices.
+In 2017-2018, we conducted a water footprint study showing that 53% of our water usage is due to our agricultural supply chain, 41% to other direct materials supply chain, and 6% to our manufacturing processes (offices and warehouses excluded).
+In 2017, water baseline studies were conducted in 60 different tobacco growing areas, representing 90% of our tobacco leaf purchases and we aggregate the data in a baseline database to analyse our tobacco leaf water footprint.